5cript/dbus-glue/README.md

 # DBus Glue

-(renaming in progress, "mockery" is too misleading, since this is not for testing purposes but does the real thing)
+(renaming in progress, "mockery" is too misleading, since this is not for testing purposes but does the real thing.
+But for a brief time, you will still read "dbus-mockery" everywhere.)

 ## Table of Contents
 * [Summary](#Summary)